City Remembrancer

 The Remembrancer is one of the City of London Corporation’s Chief Officers; the role dates back to 1571.
 His traditional role is as the channel of communications between the Lord Mayor and the City of London on the one hand and the Sovereign, Royal Household and Parliament on the other.
 The Remembrancer is also the city's Ceremonial Officer and Chief of Protocol.

-Since 2003, the Remembrancer has been Paul Double.
-He joined the City of London from the Bar and earlier government service.
-His work in Parliament has centred on the legislation to implement the changes to the city's electoral system.
+Since 2023, the Remembrancer has been Paul Wright.

 Origins

 On 6 February 1571 the Corporation of the City of London created the office of Remembrancer, appointing Thomas Norton to the position.
 The record of the decision reads:

 The title 'remembrancer' was used for the office as it was responsible for keeping in remembrance the important affairs of the corporation – to act as the corporation's memory.

 Remembrancer's role and department

 The Remembrancer's department at the City of London is broken into three distinct branches of work: parliamentary, ceremonial and private events.
 The parliamentary office is responsible for looking after the City of London's interests in Parliament with regard to all public legislation, and the ceremonial office's objectives are to enable the Lord Mayor and City of London to welcome high-profile visitors both domestically and internationally.
 Functions staged range from small receptions to major state dinners.
 Finally, the private events team co-ordinate the hiring of Guildhall for private banquets, receptions or conferences.
 The Remembrancer's department had a budget of £6 million in 2011, and employed six lawyers to scrutinise prospective legislation and give evidence to select committees.